Golden Minerals (NYSEAMERICAN:AUMN) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Golden Minerals (NYSEAMERICAN:AUMN – Get Rating) (TSE:AUM) in a report released on Monday.
+StockNews.com started coverage on shares of Golden Minerals (NYSEAMERICAN:AUMN – Get Rating) (TSE:AUM) in a research report released on Monday.
 The brokerage issued a hold rating on the basic materials company’s stock.

-Separately, HC Wainwright reissued a buy rating and set a $0.60 price target on shares of Golden Minerals in a report on Wednesday, March 15th.
+Other equities analysts have also issued research reports about the company.
+Fundamental Research set a $0.77 price objective on Golden Minerals and gave the stock a buy rating in a research note on Tuesday, April 4th.
+HC Wainwright restated a buy rating and set a $0.60 target price on shares of Golden Minerals in a research note on Wednesday, March 15th.

 Golden Minerals Price Performance